 Feedback about the virtual approach has been really positive with staff saying it was a great way of learning in an intimate setting.

-There are now three types of training, For further information on these, please see the Quality Conversations are all around poster.
+There are two types of training, Essential Foundations and Practicing techniques.
+For further information on these, please see below: There are now three types of training, For further information on these, please see the Quality Conversations are all around poster.

 The training covers: